Perfectly Imperfect

 Okay, this was it!
 It was SO COLD, but I was determined to pull on my new running pants, jacket, and hat I bought when we went to the French Alps over the holidays – and go!
 I usually don’t like running in the cold, but this is the new me.
 Bring it on!

 Then the phone rang—a message on our helpline.
 A young dad, his wife, and a two-year-old were staying at the motel.
-The manager was trying to overlook the fact that they were falling further and further behind.
+The manager was trying to overlook the fact that they were falling further and further behind in their motel bill.
 Could we help them?

 Jason rode a bike to work from the motel to a new job ten miles away.
 His two-year-old son was ill and had seizures.
 All their income went to the motel bill.
 They had no family or support.